caesar-chin/Assignment-5-Zip-and-City-search/README.md

 If they search by city name --> It provides them with all the zipcodes for that city.
 If they search by zipcode --> It provides them with the city, the coordinates, and the estimated population.

+The program works by detecting when the entry in the search field has changed.
+Once it has, it fetches data from the API that corresponds with the search and produces the results in a div container.

 The following is a zipcode search: